lichengzhang2/lichengzhang.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to the homepage of Licheng Zhang"
+title: "Licheng Zhang"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Licheng Zhang received his Ph.D. from Hunan Normal University in December 2023 and is currently a postdoctoral researcher at Hunan University.
+Welcome to the my homepage!
+I received his Ph.D. from Hunan Normal University in December 2023 and is currently a postdoctoral researcher at Hunan University.

 My Interests
 ======